-This year saw the second-highest number of bighorn sheep classified on survey in Unit 267 at 305, with 96 rams, 188 ewes, and 21 lambs observed.
-Unit 268 had 498 sheep classified during autumn surveys (202 rams, 238 ewes, and 58 rams).
-There were more bighorn sheep observed and in larger groups in the North Muddy Mountains, California Ridge, and Weisser Ridge this year than in the previous ten years, likely due to monsoonal precipitation and green-up during autumn surveys.
+During autumn surveys, 498 sheep were classified in Unit 268 with a composition of 202 rams:238 ewes:58 lambs.
+There were more bighorn sheep observed and in larger groups in the North Muddy Mountains, California Ridge, and Weisser Ridge this year than in the previous 10 years, likely due to monsoonal precipitation and green-up during autumn surveys.